 Who cares?
 It’s cool’.

 Unfortunately for Mitchell and others of his ilk, lots of people were interested in acting like crazy fools, and following this fourth chart-topper (which made him equal with Frankie Laine for most UK number 1s at that point), his career waned, bar his 1959 cover of Ray Price’s Heartaches by the Number, which despite missing the top spot became perhaps his best-known tune.
-He retired in the 1970s, but recorded material sporadically after that.
-He died of complications from cancer surgery in 1999, aged 72.

 Written by: Woody Harris & Eddie V. Deane